-Challenge number Detail of challenge 1 - Speech and Language Speech and language skills.
-On entry assessments for nursery and reception children show that each year, the number of children starting school with challenges in this area increases.
+Challance Deteil of shellower Challenge Detail of challenge number 1 - Speech and Speech and language skills.
+On entry assessments for nursery and Language reception children show that each year, the number of children starting school with challenges in this area increases.
 These challenges are especially prevalent amongst the disadvantaged.
-They have been amplified by the pandemic.
+The impact of the pandemic continues to be an amplifying factor.
 2 - Phonics Assessments and observations suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers which, in turn, impacts on their ability to access all areas of the curriculum.
-On entry data for Reception in the year 2021 shows that 66% of our disadvantaged children arrived below age related expectations compared to 24% of other children.
+On entry data for Reception for phonics in the year 2023 shows that 87% of our disadvantaged children arrived below age related expectations 0.5.11.1 compared to 71% of other children.
 3 - English Assessments and teacher observations reveal that progress in reading and writing for disadvantaged children is hindered by their limited life experiences and lack of cultural capital.
-4 - Pandemic Impact Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+4 - Continued Our assessments and observations indicate that the education and impact of the wellbeing of many of our disadvantaged pupils have been impacted by pandemic partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to disadvantaged pupils falling further behind age-related expectations.
-5 - Mental Health and Wellbeing Our discussions during wellbeing meetings and measures of pupil well- being have identified social and emotional issues for many pupils, nota- bly due to a lack of social interaction and enrichment opportunities dur- ing school closure.
+These impacts are still being felt.
+5 - Mental Our discussions during wellbeing meetings and measures of pupil Health and wellbeing have identified social and emotional issues for many pupils, Wellbeing notably due to a lack of social interaction and enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-The cost of living crisis will affect the most disadvantaged pupils more acutely and will impact SEMH of both parents and pupils.
-54% of pupils currently receiving nurture support are eligible for pupil premium.
-This is disproportionately high as overall percentage of PP pupils is 25.8% 6 - Parental Engagement Parental engagement is lower amongst disadvantaged families.
-This has been exaggerated by the pandemic due the limits placed on being able to invite parents into school for events such as 'stay and play', workshops and class assemblies.
-7 - Attendance To sustain good attendance amongst all pupils particularly our disadvantaged.
+The cost-of-living crisis is affecting the most disadvantaged pupils more acutely and will impact SEMH of both parents and pupils.
+45% of pupils currently receiving nurture support are in receipt of Pupil Premium.
+This is disproportionately high as the overall proportion of PP pupils is 26%.
+6 - Parental Parental engagement is lower amongst disadvantaged families.
+Engagement 7 - Attendance Our data shows that disadvantaged pupils are more likely to be persistently absent compared to their non-disadvantaged peers.
+36% of pupils currently being monitored for persistent attendance are in receipt of PP, significantly higher than the overall proportion of PP pupils which is 26%.
+15 2070.